 - Two years’ experience of working within a professional setting concerned with the mental health of children and young people or families, ideally including some experience of learning disabilities or ASD.

 How does the training work?

-For this training you will complete one day of teaching per week, covering a series of lecture-based teaching sessions and skills based workshops across three modules.
+For this training you will complete two days of teaching per week, covering a series of lecture-based teaching sessions and skills based workshops across three modules.
 These are supplemented by group supervision sessions during Modules 2 (Assessment) and 3 (Interventions) and 1:1 tutorials.

 You will also required to complete a series of assessments (both academic and clinical) and it is expected that study time will be provided to support them in this.

 There are four modules in this training.